jlmakes/scrollreveal/README.md

 #### 3.1.
 Override Configurations

-The reveal pipeline is equipped to handle references to the same element set, so it's easy to override previously set configurations.
+`reveal()` is equipped to handle calls on the same element, so it's easy to override element configuration.

 ```html
 <div class="foo"> Foo </div>